Worker aiding federal execution prep has positive virus test

 The disclosure comes as the Justice Department is fighting to proceed with the first federal execution since 2003.
 A federal judge in Indiana has halted the execution of Daniel Lee, which had been scheduled for Monday, after concerns were raised by the victims’ family that they would be at high risk for the virus if they had to travel to attend the execution.

-The department is asking a federal appeals court to overturned that ruling and immediately allow the execution to move forward.
+The department is asking a federal appeals court to overturn that ruling and immediately allow the execution to move forward.
 Two other executions had also been scheduled for later in the week, though one has been stayed temporarily by an appeals court.

 “For the duration of the execution or until a negative test is obtained, BOP will ensure that those staff members identified as having had contact with the infected staff member do not have contact with the inmates scheduled for execution, ministers of record, witnesses of the execution, attorneys, or press,” the filing said.

-In response to the filing, an attorney for the victims’ family said that while the employee may not have been in the execution chamber or in direct contact with the execution team, “ it does not account for the many people that the staff person encountered before learning of his positive test.”
+In response to the filing, an attorney for the victims’ family said that while the employee may not have been in the execution chamber or in direct contact with the execution team, “it does not account for the many people that the staff person encountered before learning of his positive test.”